 I’m not a sugar-hating fanatic.
 In fact, my credentials as a chocoholic and dessert-lover are unimpeachable.
 If you doubt me, check out the desserts listed in the recipe index or read back over how my love affair with candied ginger has played out in everything from cupcakes to cheesecake.
+But I want to be aware of when my food contains sugar and how much.
+So these 3 shocking facts about sugar woke me up.

-But I like to know what I’m eating.
 Whether it’s sugar or anything else, don’t try to slip one by me please.
 Part of the fault up until now has been my own.
 I didn’t know how to read a food label correctly when it came to sugar and was unaware how much sugar I was really eating.

 My first inkling that all was not well with the added sugar in my diet was when I saw the documentary Fed Up.
 It’s a good film – not perfect, but definitely eye-opening.
 After seeing it a few weeks ago, I started doing research and that’s when I really got shocked.
 Watching the film in a “that’s not me” mode, I had convinced myself that my own habits and preferences were not leading to a lot of added sugar in my diet.
 I’m not about to stop eating sugar, but I’ve certainly learned to be more discerning about what foods I buy now that I know these 3 facts.